Progressive outsider Tiffany Cabán ahead in Queens Democratic district attorney primary, but race too close to call

 "We built a campaign that said every community deserves justice, that every community deserves fair treatment," Cabán said late Tuesday claiming victory.
 "We built a campaign to reduce recidivism, to decriminalize poverty, to end mass incarceration, to protect our immigrant communities, to keep people in their communities with access to services and support."

-The race is still too close to call and Katz, who did not immediately return a CNN request for comment, has not conceded the election.
+The race is still too close to call.
 The New York City Board of Elections will begin counting more than 3,400 absentee ballots on July 3, and that does not include affidavits, commonly known as provisional ballots, that need to be verified before counting.

 If the official canvass of the votes ends in a margin less than half of 1%, a manual recount will be triggered, according to the Valerie Vazquez, communications director of the election board.
 Caban is leading with a 1.27% margin, according to the NYC BOE's count Wednesday afternoon.